labilezhu/istio-insider-en/docs/source/ch2-envoy/req-resp-flow-timeline/req-resp-flow-timeline.md

 For above reasons.
 I summarize the following flow from documentation, parameters, metrics. <mark>NOTICE: It has not been verified in the code, please refer to it with caution. </mark>

-## Request and response scheduling
+## Request and Response scheduling

 Essentially, Envoy is a proxy.
 The first impression of a proxy should be a software/hardware component with the following processes:
 1. Receive `Request` from `downstream`